ajeetkumarrauniyar/StockTrack/README.md

 ## Contributing

-Contributions to the Inventory Management System are welcome.
-Please follow these steps to contribute:
+Contributions to the Inventory Management System are welcome!
+Please follow the [Contribution Guidelines](CONTRIBUTING.md) to get started.

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request

 ## License